Baby rabbit in garden with daisies

 Treats:

 Companion Care (Lisburn Longstone) Ltd trades as Vets4Pets, and the practice is described on its website as locally owned.
 The clinic presents itself as a modern, well‑equipped practice (including an in‑house lab, digital X‑ray and ultrasound) and an International Cat Care “Cat Friendly Clinic”, with separate cat and dog waiting areas and wards.
 Reviews repeatedly point to strong communication and aftercare, including owners describing regular updates after treatments, detailed explanations of treatment options, and specific mention of aftercare following major surgery.
-Owners also mention practical systems such as WhatsApp photo/questions and text reminders.

 Page 2 of 6